passthefist/dev_container/docs/Git_Intro.md

 See the [Glossary](docs/Glossary.md) first to get familliar with some of the terms and concepts here.

+See the [Github Desktop App Section](#the-github-desktop-app) if you just want to see examples of how to use the GitHub Desktop app.

 Git and GitHub work together to provide a solution for developers to collaborate on their work, keep track of their code, and maintain a portfolio of projects.
 The difference between Git and GitHub can be confusing, since GitHub is closely tied